run-llama/llama_index/llama-index-integrations/vector_stores/llama-index-vector-stores-mongodb/README.md

 ### Retrieve the URI used by Python to connect to the Cluster

-When you deploy, this will be stored as the environment variable: `MONGO_URI`, It will look something like the following.
+When you deploy, this will be stored as the environment variable: `MONGODB_URI`, It will look something like the following.
 The username and password, if not provided, can be configured in _Database Access_ under Security in the left panel.